What’s New On The Bookshelf? March 2017

 Firstly, we’ll take a look on postcolonial Nigeria and the political struggles that arose in the wake of city planning.
 Also, we’ll provide insight in Japanese domestic architecture after World War 2 – the first comprehensive study made on the topic.
 And eventually, we’ll take a closer look on representations and the use of photography as a means of creating architecture.

 Finally, the ETH Studio Basel presents their research conducted on the processes of urbanization in six different territories.

 In his book Orthographs, Greek architect and photographer, Yiorgis Yerolymbos, documents the development of the Stavros Niarchos Foundation Cultural Center by Renzo Piano.
 Providing the readers with a unique insight into the complexity of a construction process by photographically capturing the progress, Orthographs tells the story of the award winning Renzo Piano’s future Athenian architectural landmark and invites the readers inside the project.

-2015, arcspace interviewed Yiorgis Yerolymbos.
-Read the full
+In 2015, arcspace interviewed Yiorgis Yerolymbos.
+Read the full interview here.

 Hardcover: 350 pages